ACTU calls for 'survival increase' in wages of seven per cent

 Australian unions are pushing for a “survival increase” in the minimum wage as inflation and the cost of living crush the lowest-paid workers.

-The Australian Council of Trade Unions (ACTU) wants a seven per cent boost to incomes which it says is “essential”.
+The Australian Council of Trade Unions wants a 7 per cent boost to incomes which it says is “essential”.

 This would equate to raising the national minimum wage by $1.50 an hour to keep pace with inflation — taking their annual pay to $45,337.28.